Mickey1356/procedural-planet/README.md

 Inspired by Sebastian Lague's [Solar System Coding Adventures](https://www.youtube.com/playlist?list=PLFt_AvWsXl0cSy8fQu3cFycsOzNjF31M1).

+## Instructions

+The executable is located in `submission/release` and must be run in the same folder.

+Move the camera around using WASD.
+Space to fly up, and Left Shift to fly down.

+Render in wireframe mode (Z) or fill mode (X).

+Capture the mouse for first-person look-around (C) and release it (V).

+Turn on post-processing effects (P) and turn it off (O).

 ## Compiling
 The project has a single dependency: [cmake](https://cmake.org/download/).
 The other dependencies can be found in the `deps` folder.